Samuelson777/Chefmate-Restaurant-Clustering-and-Cooking-Guide-Application/README.md

 - **Machine Learning**: Implementing clustering algorithms for effective restaurant recommendations.
 - **Python**: The primary programming language for development.
 - **Chatbot Integration**: Enhancing user interaction with conversational AI.

 ---

+## 🗝 Key Features
+- **Data Storage**: Utilized AWS S3 for storing project files and raw data.
+- **Data Preprocessing**: Implemented data cleaning and preprocessing techniques to prepare the data for model training.
+- **Database Management**: Connected to AWS RDS to store cleaned data for structured querying.
+- **Model Training**: Trained multiple clustering models, including:
+                        * KMeans
+                        * DBSCAN
+                        * Agglomerative Clustering
+                        * Gaussian Mixture
+    The models were evaluated using the silhouette score to determine the best-performing model
+- **Application Development**: Developed the ChefMate application using Streamlit to meet project requirements.
+- **Deployment**: Deployed the application on AWS for real-time interaction.

+---